ev-hansen/673-Python/readme.md

 Cristian's IDL code (``calc_hope_pressure.pro``) uses formulas from [this paper](https://agupubs.onlinelibrary.wiley.com/doi/10.1029/2019JA026695) to calculate pressure of ion species (H+, He+, O+).

-My internship ends 2022/08/12 so code may not be fully implemented or maintained after then.
-Feel free to make issues or pull requests.
+My internship ended 2022/08/12 and code is not fully implemented and may not be maintained in the future.
+Feel free to make issues and pull requests, please keep in mind the license.

 # Requirements
-Python is required via a conda installation.
+Python is required, a conda installation is reccomended.
 My current conda environment uses python 3.9.12.

 # Setting up Conda and the .env file
 1) Install conda (I suggest miniconda, but anaconda might be better depending on the system)